Zero-Knowledge Architecture

 Backups: Zero-knowledge blobs in Supabase Storage with bucket policies that deny service-side reads.

-Key custody: Server-managed secrets hold the encryption material with defined rotation procedures.
+Key custody: Server-managed secrets hold the encryption material needed for automated portfolio fetching and provider-history reuse.

-Deterministic lookups: A dedicated HMAC key (salted per account) powers scheduling without decrypting values.
+Deterministic lookups: A dedicated HMAC key powers wallet scheduling without decrypting addresses.

 All Your Local Data